learn-co-curriculum/phase-3-introduction-to-hashes/README.md

 hash, we can group our data into the necessary categories of "grocery", "pharmacy", and "stationery".

-In this lesson, we'll introduce a new data structure called hashes and cover how to create them.

 ## Define a Ruby Hash

 A hash is a collection of data that is separated into pairs of keys and values.